Jakeippo/p2doctoroffice/README.md

 * Page interacts with API to find information

 ### Appointment Viewer
-Shows table or other view both for future appointments and past appointments of the logged in patient
+Shows tables, one for future appointments and another past appointments for the logged in patient
+* Columns for date, time, details(?)

 ### Appointment Maker